nasa/oceandata-notebooks/README.md

 ## For Maintainers

 In addition to the ".py" files paired to notebooks, the `src/` folder contains configuration for a [Jupyter Book][jb].
-Building the tutorials as a static website allows for separation of each tutorial's content from the JavaScript and CSS, unlike standalone HTML files built with `nbconvert`.
-Run the following commands in an environment with all tutorial dependencies along with the jupyter-book package.
+Building the notebooks as a static website allows for separation of content from the JavaScript and CSS, unlike standalone HTML files built with `nbconvert`.
+Run the following commands in an environment with all dependencies along with the jupyter-book package.

 ```
-#jb build --path-output=docs/ src
 jb build src
 ```
-That populates the top level `docs/` folder.
-The next one overwrites the evaluated notebooks in the website `_sources` folder with unevaluated, clean notebooks.
+That populates the top (mostly) git-ignored `src/_build` folder.
 ```
-#jupytext --to=notebook docs/_build/html/_sources/**/*.py
+shopt -s globstar
-jupytext --to=notebook src/_build/html/_sources/**/*.py
+jupytext --to=notebook src/_build/**/*.py
 ```

-Note that the `src` folder includes a local Sphinx extension that adds the ".ipynb" download button to the article header.
-Those are also the (eventual) targets for the "Downloand and Run" links on the [tutorials][tutorials] page.
+That writes an unpaired ".ipynb" format into the `src/_build`.
+These files are the ones not git-ignoed.
+They are (eventual) targets for the "Downloand and Run" links on the [tutorials][tutorials] page.
 Note that opening those notebooks in Jupyter will dirty them up again, so do not include the changes introduced by opening the clean notebooks in any commit.

+The `src/_ext` folder includes a local Sphinx extension that adds the ".ipynb" download button to the article header buttons.
+It has no effect, however, when the `_templates` configration is uncommented, because the provided template removes all the buttons.

 **WIP**: